xjtu-omics/msisensor-rna/README.md

-# MSIRNA
+# MSIsensor-RNA
-MSIRNA: Microsatellite instability detection using RNA sequencing data
+MSIsensor-RNA is a member of MSIsensor family for MSI detection using RNA sequencing data.

+##